 - Planting Depth: 1”

 - Row Spacing: 18-24"

-- Soil Preference: Loose soil, PH level of 6 to 7 preferred, cannot germinate in cold soil so best to sow in late spring
+- Soil Preference: Loose soil, PH of 6-7, soil must be warm to germinate, grow in late spring

 - Pests/diseases: Aphids, spider mites, grasshoppers, slugs.
 Wet leaves can rot and disease can spread, so affected leaves need to be removed

 - Color: green

 Seeds should be sown directly into moist soil in full sun, and watered often.
 They need good air circulation so that they don’t grow fungus.
 Because of this, they grow well in large sunny gardens.
 Keep at least 4 inches between plants and at least 18 inches between rows.
 Water them close to the soil to prevent disease.
 Remove diseased leaves if they appear so that they don’t take over the whole plant.
 These plants require full sun and well-drained soil to grow well.
 Harvest once the bush beans are smooth, firm and crisp.
 Keep bush beans constantly picked to ensure a fresh supply in your vegetable garden at all times.
 Resistant to BV, heat, and mildew.
 Approx. 90 seeds/oz.

 This variety is one of the most speedy producers.
 Pods tend to grow about two inches longer than the average variety, so if you are looking for a slightly larger green bean, this is the variety for you!